xfbs/tmux-rs/docs/index.md

 }
 ```

 I was shocked that after translating this simple function the program started segfaulting.
-By inspecting it in the debugger showed that the segfault in the Rust code was happening on that line, which should be identical to the C.
+Inspecting it in the debugger showed that the segfault in the Rust code was happening on that line, which should be identical to the C. In the debugger I noticed that the address was slightly different in the C from the Rust, maybe that's just do address randomization.

 So what's the issue?
 Well it just so happens that when I manually translated the type declaration of the client struct I missed an `*` on one of the types.
 This type was just above the data field.
 Meaning the C and Rust code had different views of the type after that mismatched field.